onevcat/APNGKit/README.md

 And maybe some callbacks of APNG animation playing or even more controlling of playing will be added later as well.
 IBDesignable support is also in plan.

-## FAQ & Contact

-Please see this [wiki page](https://github.com/onevcat/Kingfisher/wiki/FAQ) for more.
-If you find a problem when using this framework, do not hesitate to open an issue or send a pull-request.
-You can also contact me @onevcat.

 ## Acknowledgement

 APNGKit is built on top of a [modified version of libpng](https://github.com/onevcat/libpng).
 The original libpng could be found [here](http://www.libpng.org/pub/png/libpng.html).
 I patched it for APNG supporting based on code in [this project](http://sourceforge.net/p/libpng-apng/code/ci/master/tree/).